Blubberli/featureExtraction/readme.md

 - (f)
   run the script ````generate_syntactic_features.py```` and specificy your original csv file as input.
 It needs to have an ID column.
 If there are more part-of-speech tags you can change the specified tag list in the script. (same for morphology).
+  Also you may want to use a different spacy model.
+Check for the availble spacy models for english to find the most appropriate one.

 - (g)
   Finally you have created all featuer sets.
 The last thing will be to merge them into one dataframe.
 For that you can